 The bootloader on the chip is a small program that looks to see if a program is ready to be downloaded when the part comes out of reset.
 If a new program for download is found, it is downloaded and executed.
 If it is not found, the bootloader runs any program that is already stored in memory.

 For our example here, we are using a solderless breadboard.
 To begin, insert the ATmega328P chip into the breadboard.
-Take note that pin 1 is the pin next to the small dimple in the top of the chip.
+Take note that pin 1 is the pin next to the small dimple in the top of the chip and labeled RST for reset.

 Connecting Power and Ground